About Accessing Records

 Accessing Older Land Title Records

-Land title records before the 1990s are stored in microfilm or in paper and will incur extra fees to be located and scanned.
+Land title records before the 1990s are stored in restricted areas in LTSA’s office and will incur extra fees to be located and scanned.
 Requests for these records are best fulfilled by a registry agent or a copy may be obtained from the appropriate land title office.
 Direct access to original land title and survey records is limited to LTSA employees and those with direct access privileges including land surveyors, historical researchers and registry agents.

 Land title office employees are not able to undertake historical research of land title records.